 This version of ‘Still Got the Blues for You’ comes from a concert in Montreux, in 1995:

 If you enjoyed this edition of my weekly newsletter, why not join us?

-You will be among the first to receive hand-picked links on great ways to grow your small home business – in your inbox, every Monday:
+You will be among the first to receive hand-curated links on great ways to grow your one-person business – in your inbox, every Monday: